Wahnfried

 Visiting Information

-Check the official website for current information regarding opening hours and ticket prices, as these can vary throughout the year.
-Visitors should plan to spend approximately one to two hours exploring the museum, allowing ample time to appreciate the exhibits and the ambiance of Wagner’s former home.
+Check the official website for current information on hours and ticket prices, as these may vary throughout the year.
+Visitors can expect to spend approximately 1.5 to 2 hours exploring Wahnfried, allowing ample time to appreciate the exhibits and soak in the atmosphere.

 Nearby Attractions